skb1129/react-native-change-icon/README.md

 // Pass the name of icon to be enabled changeIcon('iconname');

-//or get currently selected icon getIcon();
+// Get the icon currently enabled getIcon();
 ```

-`changeIcon` function returns a promise.
-The promise is resolved only when the icon is changed.\
+`changeIcon` function returns a `Promise<string>`.
+The promise is resolved only when the icon is changed.

-`getIcon` function returns `Promise<string>` with the name of the selected icon or "default" if default icon is selected
+`getIcon` function returns `Promise<string>` with the name of the selected icon or "default" if default icon is selected.

 **Please refer to the example app for demo on implementation**